danfuzz/samizdat/doc/language-guide/13-module-metainfo.md

 ### `resources`

 The `resources` section describes the resources imported into the module.
-It is a map from path references to format names.
+It is a map from path references to lists of format names.
+(It is a list because it is valid to import a resource multiple times using different formats.)
 Resource path references must always be `@internal`.

 Format names are strings, with the same meanings as for the resource `import` syntax.